Human-in-the-loop: Benefits

 Human-in-the-loop allows the user to change the outcome of an event or process.
 The immersion effectively contributes to a positive transfer of acquired skills into the real world.
 This can be demonstrated by trainees utilizing flight simulators in preparation to become pilots.

 HITL also allows for the acquisition of knowledge regarding how a new process may affect a particular event.
 Utilizing HITL allows participants to interact with realistic models and attempt to perform as they would in an actual scenario.
 HITL simulations bring to the surface issues that would not otherwise be apparent until after a new process has been deployed.
 A real-world example of HITL simulation as an evaluation tool is its usage by the Federal Aviation Administration (FAA) to allow air traffic controllers to test new automation procedures by directing the activities of simulated air traffic while monitoring the effect of the newly implemented procedures.

 As with most processes, there is always the possibility of human error, which can only be reproduced using HITL simulation.
 Although much can be done to automate systems, humans typically still need to take the information provided by a system to determine the next course of action based on their judgment and experience.
 Intelligent systems can only go so far in certain circumstances to automate a process; only humans in the simulation can accurately judge the final design.
 Tabletop simulation may be useful in the very early stages of project development for the purpose of collecting data to set broad parameters, but the important decisions require human-in-the-loop simulation.
+HITL reflects scenarios where human input remains essential despite advances in automation.

-Within virtual simulation taxonomy
+Within the virtual simulation taxonomy

 Virtual simulations inject HITL in a central role by exercising motor control skills (e.g. flying an airplane), decision making skills (e.g. committing fire control resources to action), or communication skills (e.g. as members of a C4I team).